 3) Pick often (like at least every couple of days).

-Don’t try to go out and pick green ones, but if you grab a berry that is pink or only half red, it is our experience that they will ripen on your kitchen counter within 24 hours.
-I’ve read on other websites that strawberries do not ripen after picked… all I can say is that my first hand experience proves this to be one of those patently false things that people say on websites and then other people repeat without checking.
-A bowl of homegrown mostly red strawberries left on the counter overnight will be a bowl of deep, even redder, strawberries the next morning.
-If you don’t believe me read this.
+I’ve read on other websites that strawberries do not ripen after being picked… all I can say is that my first-hand experience proves this to be one of those patently false things that people say on websites and then other people repeat without checking.

 6) Get the stems.

-When you pick, make sure you have at least picked so that they little green hat comes away with the berry, but go for a bit of the stem as well.
+When you pick, make sure you have at least picked so that the little green hat comes away with the berry, but go for a bit of the stem as well.
 This will help the berries keep longer.

 7) If they are red, pick them.

-They don’t get bigger after they turn red.
+You might wonder – do strawberries get bigger after they turn red?
+The answer is no – They don’t get bigger after they turn red.
 This is also one of those places where size doesn’t matter, the little guys can blow your mind so don’t avoid them based purely on stature.